 The Investment Management Agreement was approved by the Trustees of the Fund (including all of the Trustees who are not "interested persons" of the Fund) at a meeting held for such purpose.
 A discussion regarding the basis for Board approval of the Fund's Investment Management Agreement is available in the Fund's semiannual report to shareholders for the fiscal period ended June 30, 2024.
-The Investment Management Agreement will remain in full force and effect, unless sooner terminated by the Fund until May 31, 2025 and shall continue thereafter on an annual basis provided that such continuance is specifically approved at least annually (i) by the vote of a majority of the outstanding voting securities (as defined in the 1940 Act) of the Fund or by the Fund's Board of Trustees; and (ii) by the vote, cast in person at a meeting called for such purpose, of a majority of the Fund's Independent Trustees.
-It can also be terminated with respect to the Fund at any time, without payment of any penalty by a vote of a majority of the outstanding voting securities of the Fund or by a vote of a majority of the Fund's entire Board of Trustees on 60 days' written notice to PIMCO, or by PIMCO on 60 days' written notice to the Fund.
+The Investment Management Agreement will remain in full force and effect, unless sooner terminated by the Fund until May 31, 2025 and shall continue thereafter on an annual basis provided that such continuance is specifically approved at least annually (i) by the vote of a majority of the outstanding voting securities (as defined in the 1940 Act) of the Fund's Board of Trustees; and (ii) by the vote, cast in person at a meeting called for such purpose, of a majority of the Fund's Independent Trustees.
+It can also be terminated with respect to the Fund's entire Board of Trustees on 60 days' written notice to PIMCO, or by PIMCO on 60 days' written notice to the Fund.
 Additionally, the Investment Management Agreement will terminate automatically in the event of its assignment.
-The Investment Management Agreement may not be materially amended with respect to the Fund without a vote of a majority of the outstanding voting securities (as defined in the 1940 Act) of the Fund.
+The Investment Management Agreement may not be materially amended with respect to the Fund without a vote of a majority of the outstanding voting securities (as defined in the 1940 Act) of the Fund without a vote of a majority of the fund's entire Board of Trustees on 60 days' written notice to the Fund.